 Using OpenAI GPT-4 to Perform Sentiment Analysis Data Labeling

-by Duncan Miller on February 16, 2024
+by Tan Le on February 16, 2024

 Large Language Models (LLMs), in particular OpenAI's GPT models, have introduced a powerful new tool for businesses to understand and process natural language data.
 With advanced capabilities in understanding context and nuance, both GPT-3 and GPT-4 have become extremely effective for conducting sentiment analysis data labeling for various business applications.
 Sentiment analysis data labeling refers to the process of categorizing text data based on the sentiment expressed within it.
 This involves annotating texts, such as customer reviews, social media posts, or any textual content, with labels that indicate whether the sentiment is positive, negative, or neutral.